Desertcart purchases this item on your behalf and handles shipping, customs, and support to South Africa.

 | Item Type Name | Window Fan with 4 Speeds, Remote Control, Reversible Exhaust Mode, Weather Resistant Case |

-| Item Weight | 8.3 Pounds |
+| Item Weight | 8.3 pounds |

 | Main Power Connector Type | Standard North American 3-prong grounded plug (NEMA 5-15) |